KCTS9/EarthFix Video Managing Editor

-Katie Campbell is a multimedia journalist at KCTS 9, the public television station in Seattle.
+Katie Campbell is the EarthFix managing editor for video and a producer at KCTS 9, the public television station in Seattle.
 Her journalism experience runs the gamut from newspaper writing and editing to photojournalism, documentary filmmaking and multimedia projects.
 Katie grew up on a flower farm in southern Minnesota.
 After completing her undergraduate degree in journalism at St. Catherine’s University, she worked as an enterprise reporter at daily newspapers in Minnesota and Florida.
 She holds a master’s degree in narrative journalism from the University of Oregon.
 Prior to joining EarthFix, Katie was an instructor at the UO School of Journalism and Communication.

 The Carlton Complex wildfire burned more acres in Okanogan County than any other fire in Washington state history.
 Ecologists are trying to make forests more resilient now to help prevent these large-scale fires.